subsquid/docs/docs/develop-a-squid/squid-processor/evm-support.md

 # EVM support

 This section describes additional options available for Substrate chains with the Frontier EVM pallet like Moonbeam or Astar.
-Follow the [EVM squid tutorial](/tutorials/create-an-evm-processing-squid) for a step-by-step tutorial on building an EVM-processing squid.
+Follow the [EVM squid tutorial](/tutorials/create-an-evm-processing-squid) for a step-by-step tutorial on building an EVM-processing.
+We recommend using [squid-evm-template](https://github.com/subsquid/squid-evm-template) as a reference.

 ## Handler options